 frozen shortcrust pastry

-De-seed the pumpkin and cut it into cubes (about half the size of your thumb).
-Place on greased baking tray and drizzle with the maple syrup.
-Toss with your hands to evenly coat the pumpkin and bake in a 180C oven for about 40 minutes until soft.
+Preheat the oven to 350°F/180°C. De-seed the pumpkin and remove the skin.
+Cut the pumpkin into cubes (about half the size of your thumb).
+Place on baking tray, greased with a 1/2 tablespoon of cold butter and drizzle with the maple syrup.
+Toss with your hands to evenly coat the pumpkin and bake in a oven for about 40 minutes until soft.

 1 red onion, finely sliced